baksan00/marinac/README.md

 Designed for Winows OS and Linux OS !

-It is one-time chat-communication platfrom in real private environment
+It is one-time chat-communication platfrom in terminal private environment

 ## Features
 - Secure authentication